What is Low-Code | Low-Code Guide

 Latency is critical to simulate poor network conditions as it has a massive impact on performance, drastically affecting the time it takes to establish a connection.
 Chrome DevTools can't test scenarios where you get other apps competing for limited bandwidth.
 For example, when you want to test how your app behaves when the user is uploading photos or videos through another app.

-For Windows users, there's a software called Clumsy that easily adds latency and a few other things, such as drop rates.
+For Windows users, there's software called Clumsy that easily adds latency and a few other things, such as drop rates.
 Unfortunately, it doesn't have an option to limit bandwidth easily.

 On Mac OS X, you can throttle bandwidth when sharing your network.
 But you also don't have much control over latency.